TheFrogPad/getting-started-java/README.md

 # TODO

-- Abstract out the version of OWASP dependency-check that the Step uses
+- Abstract out the version of the OWASP dependency-check tool used when the Step executes
-- Additional Step parameters that map to OWASP dependency-check parameters
+- Add additional Step parameters that map to the OWASP dependency-check CLI parameters
-- Look into the handling for Step failures when --failOnCVSS is below 10
-- ...

 # getting-started-java